From severe chronic pain and morbid obesity to a joyful bike rider!

 When dystonia entered my life, everything stopped, as everything I did was no longer possible for me to continue.
 Work couldn’t be done.
 My masters degree that I was pursuing at the time quickly became a lost dream, I couldn’t travel, go out for a meal or to the movies…heck, I could barely sit or stand without crying pain.

 Because of my sedentary lifestyle with disabling pain, a terrible diet, and medicating myself with alcohol, I gained a lot of weight.
 I was well over 300 pounds, a long way from the 190 pound athlete I was before dystonia began.
 I was a recluse, hiding in my house for years, embarrassed and ashamed at what my life had become.

 Five years after my diagnosis, I reached a point where I was afraid I might die from the punitive lifestyle I chose for myself; all done for the purpose of avoiding my physical and emotional pain from dystonia, but my escape actually made me worse so it was a fruitless endeavor.
 A decision had to be made; continue this destructive lifestyle and suffer the consequences, or make a change a get busy living.
 I chose to live.

 Unfortunately, walking is not too much part of that lifestyle anymore because of some problems in my back that make it too uncomfortable to go far, so I took to riding a bike around the neighborhood.
 I felt like a kid again so I began to ride further.
 Wow it felt good!
-While I don’t go very far, maybe a few miles, I do enough to get my heart rate up and break a sweat.
+While I don’t ride a lot at one time, maybe a few miles, I do enough to get my heart rate up and break a sweat.
 Some days I will push it a little and get in a good workout, while other days I will roll around and just enjoy the scenery, something I missed out on for way too many years.